When can you sell alcohol in Northern Ireland?

 - from 08:00 to 23:00 (except on Sundays and Christmas Day)

 - on Sundays from 10:00 to 22:00

-Off-licences are not permitted to open at all on Christmas Day or Easter Sunday.
+Off-licences are not permitted to open at all on Christmas Day.

-Businesses providing entertainment or refreshment, can apply for an order for additional permitted hours.
+There are a number of ways certain licensed premises providing late night entertainment or refreshment can apply for extended hours.
+These include applying for an order for additional or further additional permitted hours.
 Other premises can apply for an extension licence.
 This allows you to sell alcohol after the usual licensed hours.
-These additional and extended hours are:

 If your business provides accommodation, alcohol licensing hours do not apply when selling alcohol to overnight guests.
 For example, a licensed hotel, guesthouse or inn may sell alcohol to a resident at any time.